sedostheatre/sedos.co.uk/input/news/2022-02-19-new-work-starts-to-market-our-society.md

 An email marketing sub group consisting of Stephen Beeny, Pippa Kyle and Aileen Ryan has started work on improving all the communications we send out via email.

-So far, we’ve focused on increasing visibility of how to [join our email newsletter list](https://mailchi.mp/sedos.co.uk/newsletter-sign-up) with the aim of sending our weekly Friday update to more people and on improving the journey for those who sign up for the newsletter.
+So far, we’ve focused on increasing visibility of how to [join our email newsletter list,](https://mailchi.mp/sedos.co.uk/newsletter-sign-up) with the aim of sending our weekly Friday update to more people, and on improving the journey for those who sign up for the newsletter.
 This means that people are now taken to a prettier and more useful web page after signing up, with pictures and links to various areas of our website, and also receive an email confirmation with similar information.

 The second area of this work will target the emails we send to audience members before and after performances, with a view to including extra information in these and using them as an opportunity to market our next shows and to seek feedback from our audience.